-For additional information on the CETC refer to Tax Legislation Bulletin, Number 96-2R2, dated June 2000.
+For additional information on the CETC refer to Int.B.3021R dated May 2006.

-Graduate Transitions Tax Credit (GTTC) (Pages 4 & 16)
+Graduate Transitions Tax Credit (GTTC) (Pages 4 & Schedule 115)

-If claiming this credit, complete Schedule G on page 16 of the CT8 and enter the total tax credit claimed on page 4, line 195 of the CT8 and enter the total number of graduates hired on page 4, line 194 of the CT8.
+If claiming this credit, attach Schedule 115 and enter the total tax credit claimed on page 4, line [195] of the CT8 and enter the total number of graduates hired on page 4, line [194] of the CT8.

-The GTTC, introduced in the 1997 Ontario Budget, is a refundable tax credit that applies to qualifying expenditures incurred after May 6, 1997 in hiring unemployed post-secondary graduates for positions in Ontario.
+The GTTC is a refundable tax credit that applies to qualifying expenditures incurred after May 6, 1997 and before January 1, 2005 in hiring unemployed postsecondary graduates for positions in Ontario.